 In each of the first quarters of 2010 and 2009, the Company announced a restructuring plan which included certain staff reductions and realignments of personnel (the "2010 Restructuring Plan" and the "2009 Restructuring Plan", respectively, and collectively the "2010 and 2009 Restructuring Plans").
-In connection with the 2010 Restructuring Plan, the Company recorded a pre-tax charge in the first quarter of 2010 of \$87,108, inclusive of \$46,880 relating to the acceleration of RSUs (in aggregate, the "2010 Restructuring Charge"), with this charge partially offset by an associated income tax benefit of \$5,680, and, in connection with the 2009 Restructuring Plan, the Company recorded a charge in the first quarter of 2009 of \$62,550, inclusive of \$24,239 relating to the acceleration of RSUs (in aggregate, the "2009 Restructuring Charge"), with this charge partially offset by an associated income tax benefit of \$6,401 (collectively, the "2010 and 2009 Restructuring Charges").
+In connection with the 2010 Restructuring Plan, the Company recorded a pre-tax charge in the first quarter of 2010 of \$87,108, inclusive of \$46,880 relating to the acceleration of RSUs (in aggregate, the "2010 Restructuring Charge"), with this charge partially offset by associated income tax benefits and noncontrolling interest credits of \$5,680 and \$18,400, respectively, and, in connection with the 2009 Restructuring Plan, the Company recorded a charge in the first quarter of 2009 of \$62,550, inclusive of \$24,239 relating to the acceleration of RSUs (in aggregate, the "2010 Restructuring to the acceleration of RSUs (in aggregate, the "2010 Restructuring Charge"), with this charge partially offset by associated income tax benefits and noncontrolling interest credits of \$6,401 and \$21,075, respectively (collectively, the "2010 and 2009 Restructuring Charges").

 The 2010 and 2009 Restructuring Charges primarily consisted of compensation-related expenses, including the acceleration of unrecognized expenses pertaining to RSUs previously granted to individuals who were terminated pursuant to the restructuring, severance and benefit payments and other costs.
-As of June 30, 2010, the remaining liability associated with the 2010 Restructuring Plan was \$23,417 and, as of June 30, 2010 and December 31, 2009, the remaining liability associated with the 2009 Restructuring Plan was \$6,769 and \$11,500, respectively.
-During the six month period ended June 30, 2010, other than cash payments of \$16,811 and \$4,731 for the 2010 Restructuring Plan and the 2009 Restructuring Plan, respectively, there were no adjustments to the liabilities with respect to the 2010 and 2009 Restructuring Plans.
-Such liabilities are reported within "accrued compensation and benefits" and "other liabilities" on the accompanying condensed consolidated statements of financial condition.
+As of June 30, 2010, the remaining liability associated with the 2010 Restructuring Plan was \$23,417 and, as of June 30, 2010 and